gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ```
 ---

-## What is Syscall Emulation mode and when to use/avoid it?​
+## What is Syscall Emulation mode, and when to use/avoid it

 **Syscall Emulation (SE)** mode does not model all the devices in a system.
 It focuses on simulating the CPU and memory system.
 It only emulates Linux system calls, and only models user-mode code.